African Things To Do

 Best Time to Visit Mali

-For comfort, most travelers prefer cooler conditions for long walks, heritage sites, and road travel.
+For comfort, many travelers prefer cooler conditions for walking tours, heritage sites, and road travel.

 • Start early